Beyond Duty-Free Shopping – 21 Best Things to Do in Andorra

 The final destination for the buses from Andorra is the Estació Nacional d’Autobusos del Principat d’Andorra, although there were a number of request stops and booked pick ups from different places in Andorra including Canillo.

-7 Getting Around
+Getting Around in Andorra

 Andorra La Vella is very walkable.
 There are local buses in Andorra, check here for full details.
 There are also services operated by Uber and Bolt.
 Hire car, which can be picked up in France and Spain is also popular, although beware of the mountainous roads, especially in the snowy months and some crazy driving!